-21.7 ADC Noise Canceler
+5.21.5 ADC Noise Canceler

 The ADC features a noise canceler that enables conversion during sleep mode to reduce noise induced from the CPU core and other I/O peripherals.
-The noise canceler can be used with ADC Noise Reduction and Idle mode.
+The noise canceler can be used with ADC noise reduction and Idle mode.
 To make use of this feature, the following procedure should be used:

 - a.
 Make sure that the ADC is enabled and is not busy converting.
-Single Conversion Mode must be selected and the ADC conversion complete interrupt must be enabled. - b.
-Enter ADC Noise Reduction mode (or Idle mode).
+Single conversion mode must be selected and the ADC conversion complete interrupt must be enabled. - b.
+Enter ADC noise reduction mode (or idle mode).
 The ADC will start a conversion once the CPU has been halted. - c.
-If no other interrupts occur before the ADC conversion completes, the ADC interrupt will wake up the CPU and execute the ADC Conversion Complete interrupt routine.
-If another interrupt wakes up the CPU before the ADC conversion is complete, that interrupt will be executed, and an ADC Conversion Complete interrupt request will be generated when the ADC conversion completes.
+If no other interrupts occur before the ADC conversion completes, the ADC interrupt will wake up the CPU and execute the ADC conversion complete interrupt routine.
+If another interrupt wakes up the CPU before the ADC conversion is complete, that interrupt will be executed, and an ADC conversion complete interrupt request will be generated when the ADC conversion completes.
 The CPU will remain in active mode until a new sleep command is executed.

-Note that the ADC will not be automatically turned off when entering other sleep modes than Idle mode and ADC Noise Reduction mode.
+Note that the ADC will not be automatically turned off when entering other sleep modes than idle mode and ADC noise reduction mode.
 The user is advised to write zero to ADEN before entering such sleep modes to avoid excessive power consumption.
-If the ADC is enabled in such sleep modes and the user wants to perform differential conversions, the user is advised to switch the ADC off and on after waking up from sleep to prompt an extended conversion to get a valid result.

-21.7.1 Analog Input Circuitry
+5.21.5.1 Analog Input Circuitry

-The Analog Input Circuitry for single ended channels is illustrated in Figure 21-8.
-An analog source applied to ADCn is subjected to the pin capacitance and input leakage of that pin, regardless of whether that channel is selected as input for the ADC.
+The analog input circuitry for single ended channels is illustrated in Figure 5-107 An analog source applied to ADCn is subjected to the pin capacitance and input leakage of that pin, regardless of whether that channel is selected as input for the ADC.
 When the channel is selected, the source must drive the S/H capacitor through the series resistance (combined resistance in the input path).

-The ADC is optimized for analog signals with an output impedance of approximately 10 k $\Omega$ or less.
+The ADC is optimized for analog signals with an output impedance of approximately $10 \text{ k}\Omega$ or less.
 If such a source is used, the sampling time will be negligible.
 If a source with higher impedance is used, the sampling time will depend on how long time the source needs to charge the S/H capacitor, with can vary widely.
 The user is recommended to only use low impedant sources with slowly varying signals, since this minimizes the required charge transfer to the S/H capacitor.